-First, make sure that you empty and remove the rubbish cannister.
+First, make sure that you empty and remove the rubbish canister.
 Then unscrew the 2-star screws from the top and bottom of the handle and then pull out the battery.
 It may be a little stiff the first time due to all the years of dust build up in the handle.

-Make sure to only replace the same type and size of Dyson V6 battery.
+Make sure to only replace the same type and size of the Dyson V6 battery.
 It should look identical and slide right in with a slight tap to seat it fully.

-If you are having trouble inserting it have a look why.
-Has something fallen into the handle slot or is the battery protector contacts cover still on.
+If you are having trouble inserting it have a look at why.
+Has something fallen into the handle slot or is the battery protector contacts cover still on?

 Don’t forget to replace the two screws which will secure the new battery to the V6 handle.
 It’s now time to fully recharge your new battery before use.

 Charging should take around 3 1/2 hours from a fully discharged battery.
 A blue light will illuminate when charging begins and turn off when the battery is full.
 It’s now ready for cleaning duties again.

 Difference between DC35 Vs Dyson V6 Cordless Battery

 These two batteries from the Dyson DC35 and the V6 are not interchangeable.
 They are a slightly different shape.
 Both use the high power internal lithium-ion batteries and replacing the battery pack with a new one is really easy.

 Lithium-ion batteries only have around 500 charge cycles until they start to degrade.
 Now, this doesn’t seem like much but if you only use your battery-powered vacuum cleaner every second day you still will get around 3 years of usage.

 The symptoms of the Dyson V6 battery failing are less runtime than the usual 20+ minutes or the battery will not charge at all.
 Just remember that using the power MAX boost vacuum button will only give you around 6 minutes of runtime due to the extra power draw.

 But it sure does have a great deal of extra power in the max position.
 This is why it’s great to carry a spare.